lfgberg/crypto-scams/source/common-scams.md

 ## Rug Pulls

 A rug pull is one of the most common scams within the crypto community.
-These scams involve creating a lot of hype around a new project, developers will advertise the project heavily leveraging marketing tactics to entice early investors.
+These scams involve creating a lot of **hype** around a new project, developers will advertise the project heavily leveraging marketing tactics to entice early investors.
+Initially this can result in skyrocketing prices for a new token, but the project organizers will abrubtly **abandon the project** selling their supply.
+This causes the priced to tank, leaving those who bought in with useless assets.
+These scams are rampant on platforms such as pump.fun, and ape.store, it's important to only deal with coins listed on reputable exchanges.

 ## Fradulent Projects

 ...

+## Ponzi Schemes

+...

 ## Impersonation Scams

-...
+Many crypto scams involve fake platforms that **impersonate an existing exchange or project**.
+These can include phishing scams designed to **steal your credentials**, private keys, or seed phrases.
+Alternatively, these may be fake platforms that entice victims into depositing funds.
+If you suspect that an opportunity may be an impersonation scam, research the project and ensure that you **only interact with its official domain**.